yamaiYuzuru/shiroko/README.md

 If you find bugs or errors open an issues

-For new features fork this repo and open an pull request descrip your features.
+For new features fork this repo and open an pull request describe your features.